PsCushman/deep-learning-challenge/README.md

 # Conclusion

-Conclusion: An Exhaustive Effort to Improve Model Performance

 A wide-ranging effort was made to enhance the performance of my neural network model for this binary classification task.
 The initial model architecture was a two-layer network with two hidden ReLU activations, which aimed to strike a balance between complexity and simplicity, enabling effective learning and generalization.

 Despite thoughtful and comprehensive design choices, the target model performance of 75% accuracy was not reached.
 Several strategies were employed to achieve this goal, but none resulted in the desired outcome.